jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

   * Open a Terminal on your Ubuntu Server virtual machine as root
   - `vi /etc/pam.d/common-auth` (add the following line above the `pam_unix.so` line)
      - `auth required pam_tally2.so deny=3 unlock_time=7200`
-  * Log into tty5 three times as woot with an incorrect password and note the warning that your account was locked when attempting to log in a fouth time.
+  * Log into tty5 three times as woot with an incorrect password and note the warning that your account was locked when attempting to log in a fouth time
   * Next, return to your previous Terminal as root
   - `pam_tally2` (note that woot has been locked out)
   - `pam_tally2 --reset --user woot`